-- Copying running or startup configurations to or from the network (using a protocol such as tftp, ftp, scp, or sftp). - Copying running configurations to startup configurations and vice versa. - Copying a running or startup configuration to a file on the local Cisco MDS SAN-OS file system and vice versa.
+- Copying running or startup configurations to or from the network (using a protocol such as tftp, ftp, scp, or sftp). - Copying running configurations to startup configurations and vice versa. - Copying a running or startup configuration to a file on the local Cisco MDS NX-OS or SAN-OS file system and vice versa.